-Jenna White doesn’t just teach Physical Education at Orion Elementary School, she teaches students the skills they need to succeed in life: goal-setting, team-building, reaching for your personal best and giving back to the community.
+Jenna White doesn’t just teach Physical Education, she teaches students the skills they need to succeed in life: goal-setting, team-building, reaching for your personal best and giving back to the community.

 White has taken an often-overlooked subject and transformed it into an indispensable part of the curriculum.
 Her exciting and innovative approach inspires students to see physical fitness as an essential part of their lives rather than simply a means to an end.
 She’s made P.E. fun by transforming Orion’s gym into an obstacle course, adding a climbing wall and incorporating themes like the holidays, the Olympics and the Iditarod into her lessons.
 With White’s help, kids develop an expertise in many diverse skills such as juggling, cross-country skiing, ice-skating, fitness testing, gym hockey and Native skills.
 She also collaborates with the military to create activities based on real boot camp.